PirxDevs/lds/README.md

 * cryptsetup if you wish to encrypt your root device
 * lvm2 if you wish to use LVM

-Features:
+LDS supports installation on:

+* plain partitions
-* supports plain partitions or LUKS encrypted root device or root on LVM or root on LVM over LUKS encrypted device
+* LUKS encrypted root device
+* root device on LVM
+* root device on LVM over LUKS encrypted device
 * supports separate /boot and/or swap disks

+LDS will configure prepare installed system by:

+* configuring hostname and time zone
+* creating fstab and crypttab
+* creating initramfs image for installed kernel
+* creating GRUB bootloader configuration
+* installing GRUB bootloader

+Additionally LDS can do following on installed syste,:

-* can configure network on installed system with same IPv4 address and DNS servers as used by the host system
+* configure network with same IPv4 address and DNS servers as used by the host system
-* can create keyscript for automatic LUKS unlocking (if supported by chosen Linux distribution)
+* create keyscript for automatic LUKS unlocking (if supported by chosen Linux distribution)
-* can disable predictable network interface names and stick with legacy names like eht0
+* disable predictable network interface names and stick with legacy names like eht0
-* can create user account on installed system and put SSH key on it
+* create user account and install SSH key on it
-* will configure hostname and time zone on installed system

 # BIG FAT WARNING

 * LDS will erase all contents of devices used for installation!
-It will ask for confirmation but once you confirm all the data on selected devices will be permamently deleted.
+It will ask for confirmation but once you confirm, all the data on selected devices will be permamently deleted.
 Be careful!
 * LDS will set root password on installed system to `Linux`.
 Be sure to change it right after first boot of your new system.